theparinikakath/theparinikakath/README.md

 MERN Stack developer
 ------------------------

-I am a MERN Stack developer.
 I love making websites that are user friendly.
-I am a passionate and hardworking person who can bring a unique approach to your projects.
+I am a CSE undergrad and a passionate and hardworking person who can bring a unique approach to your projects.

 * 🌍  I'm based in Delhi
 * ✉️  You can contact me at [parinikakath@gmail.com](mailto:parinikakath@gmail.com)